The Arts & Recreation Foundation of Overland Park

 Rotary Children's Garden

 This garden is a whimsical and educational experience for young visitors.
-Children can climb to the top of the Sky Watch, walk through the vine-covered Shrinking Tunnel, explore the Nature Play structures and check out the Frog Pond inhabitants.
+Children can climb to the top of the Sky Watch, walk through the vine-covered Shrinking Tunnel, and check out the Frog Pond inhabitants.
+Initial funding came from Overland Park's Rotary Clubs.

 Stous Promenade